What Is Dysphonia?

 Spasmodic Dysphonia

-Spasmodic dysphonia is a focal dystonia of the larynx characterized by involuntary spasms of the intrinsic laryngeal musculature during phonation.
+Spasmodic dysphonia is a focal laryngeal dystonia characterized by involuntary spasms of the intrinsic laryngeal musculature during phonation.
 The adductor form is the most common and produces a strangled, compressed voice with involuntary frequency breaks — the patient strains visibly to speak.
-The abductor form, rarer, causes whispered interruptions of the voice during voiceless consonants.
+The abductor form, rarer, causes whispered voice interruptions during voiceless consonants.
 Both worsen with stress and frequently improve with whispering, singing, or speaking in other languages, which helps in the clinical differential diagnosis with muscle tension dysphonia.

 The standard treatment is botulinum toxin injection into the vocal folds (under electromyographic guidance), with effect lasting 3 to 6 months per application — an intervention that should be performed by an experienced otolaryngologist or neurologist.
-Acupuncture has an adjuvant role in the control of cervical and perilaryngeal muscle tension and in the modulation of stress, which is frequently a trigger for episodes.
-The medical acupuncturist, on suspecting spasmodic dysphonia, should refer the patient for diagnostic confirmation before instituting any treatment protocol.
+Acupuncture has an adjuvant role in controlling cervical and perilaryngeal muscle tension and in modulating stress, which is frequently a trigger for episodes.
+The medical acupuncturist, on suspecting spasmodic dysphonia, should refer the patient for diagnostic confirmation before starting any treatment protocol.

 Treatment